TaroSchenker/shorten-my-url/readme.md

 ## Deploy api
     1. create Procfile
     2 .add web: pipenv run start to Procfile
     3. goto hroku to set up a deployment pileline. enter github repo name.
-    4. connect to repo and clik deploy.
+    4. connect to repo and click deploy.

+## Feedback
+**Functionality**: generated url on `https://url-shorten-quick.herokuapp.com/` does not contain `:`

+**Style**: On a large screen the title is far top left and very removed from the main card, consider grouping everything together so the users eyes don't have to travel so far between the two sections.

+**Bug**: unable to use `start again` btn, when trying to get a 2nd url you recieve `method is now allowed` which will cause the site to crash showing the url `http://%3Curl_input%2013%3E/`